Ampil1/cricket_app-graphQL/README.md

-## you can create any recorde in MongoDb DataBase.
+## you can create any record in MongoDb DataBase.
 ```
 ## http://localhost:3000/graphQl